brandon-carlisle/git-vault/Object-Oriented Programming (OOP) With JavaScript.md

 1) Classes are NOT hoisted (can't use before they are declared)
 2) Just like functions, classes are 'first-class cititzens'
 3) Classes are executed in strict mode

+## Setters and Getters
+Every object in JavaScript can have setter and getter properties.
+These are called accessor properties, while the more 'normal' properties are called data properites.

+Getters and Setters are basically functions that get and set a value (but still look like normal properties on the outside).